letsfae/Fae-Backend/docs_us_en/protocol_users.md

 | device_id(optional) | string(1~150) | device id，the default value is null |
 | is_mobile(optional) | boolean | whether it is mobile, the default value is false |

 Only one of user_name or email need to be chosen (or relationship , the other filed is not needed).
-If both exist, take the email as the standard.
+If both exist, only the email is valid.

 The device_id is used to do the pushback notification to the server.
 If does not exist, it will not push notification.

-If is_mobile is true, the other acoount that has been used to log in another mobile equipment (non mobile equipment will not be influenced).
+If is_mobile is true, another mobile equipment that has been used to log in the same account will be forced to log out (non mobile equipment will not be influenced).

-If differnt user accounts are used to log in with the same device_id, the previous users will be forced to log out.
+If differnt user accounts are used to log in with the same device_id, the previous one will be forced to log out.

-When the errors are caused three times after login, the users account will be forbidden to login forever and in order to relieve the prohibition, reset_login interface need to be called.
+When the errors are caused six times after login, the users account will be forbidden to login forever and in order to relieve the prohibition, reset_login interface need to be called.

 ### response